 Entry requirements, for the majority of our courses, are expressed in UCAS Tariff Points.
 Tariff Points can be found on the course detail pages on our website.
 We recommend that you use the UCAS Tariff Calculator to calculate your expected number of Tariff Points.

 Whichever course you choose to study, you will be expected to demonstrate the skills necessary to fulfil the demands of the course, including a satisfactory understanding of written English and basic Maths.
 We generally ask for four GCSEs, or equivalent, at Grade 4/C or above, to include English Language and Maths.
 We accept any combination of old and new GCSE grades and recognised equivalent subjects such as Functional Skills for most courses.

 Applicants with English as their second language must have a minimum IELTS Level 6 or equivalent.

 Mature students who do not meet these formal entry requirements are welcome to apply if they can evidence their interest, relevant experience and knowledge in the field of study.
 A formal interview will be required.

 If an applicant has been out of education for more than five years an Access to Higher Education Diploma, or similar, in a relevant subject may be required.

 Please feel free to speak to our Progression and HE Admissions Manager to discuss your application in more detail by phoning 01278 455464.

-For the majority of our courses, applicants will be invited to interview, where you will need to display the relevant skills and enthusiasm for the course and we will confirm your suitability to study on your chosen course.
+For the majority of our courses, applicants will be invited to interview.
+During interview, you will need to display the relevant skills and enthusiasm for the course so that we can confirm your suitability to study on your chosen course.
 For art-based subjects, you will be expected to bring a portfolio displaying pieces of your original work along with evidence of drawing ability and creativity.
 Please be prepared to talk about these at your interview

 Please note that entry to some of our programmes is subject to a satisfactory Disclosure and Barring Service (DBS) check.